 Really, only two things.
 First, even the best radar systems have difficulty is differentiating close objects from each other.
-As you may remember from the 12/07/07 article, we thought were closing in on a large slow moving vessel in Narrow Bay one night when our forward-looking infra-red scanner told us the truth - a flock of swans serenely paddling ahead of us...
-This can also be true for a tug and its tow - which is less serene to come upon in the fog...
+As you may remember from last week's article, we thought we were closing in on a large slow moving vessel in Narrow Bay one night when our forward-looking infrared scanner told us the truth; it was a flock of swans serenely paddling ahead of us.
+This can also be true for a tug and its tow - which is less serene to come upon in the fog.

 Secondly, in close quarters, it can be deceptively assuring - when assurance is not at hand.
-Back in the Spring, we came in to Moriches Bay via the Inlet one moonless, cloud covered night with no visible contacts but the radar overlay on the chart plotter.
+Last spring, we came in to Moriches Bay via the Inlet one moonless, cloud covered night with no visible contacts but the radar overlay on the chart plotter.
 Well, that is certainly better than nothing - except that the east channel from the Inlet to the seaway within the bay is narrow.
 I didn't have 50' on either side of good water - but the chart and radar resolution wasn't much better than that.

 What to do?
-Slow down and get a crewman on the bow, so much for technology!
+Slow down and get a crewman on the bow . . . so much for technology.